 The diversity of the natural environment can meet the children’s needs for a stimulating and varied play environment.
 Tree climbing is more complicated than a climbing frame.
 And (moveable) natural elements expand the play repertoire with more unorganized free-play.
 Besides, children who play in natural areas score better on physical fitness tests than children who play in conventional playgrounds.
 Incorporating natural environmental features into play spaces, such as vegetation and changes in topography, can also result in improved motor skills among younger elementary school students.

 Diversity in things to do

 Diversity can be achieved through many things.
-By a variety of surfaces (paved, grass, sand), variety of spaces (green-water-stone, passive-active), by organizing several activities (programming), by the presence of a wide variety of juxtaposed spatial elements (open-closed, bright-dark, large-small), and by a diversity of play equipment (fixed and portable).
+By a variety of surfaces (paved, grass, sand), variety of spaces (green-water-stone, passive-active), through height differences, by organizing several activities (programming), by the presence of a wide variety of juxtaposed spatial elements (open-closed, bright-dark, large-small), and by a diversity of play equipment (fixed and loose elements).
 It is especially important that the equipment is not repetitive.
 Fixed play equipment (climbing structures, balancing surfaces, indoor play space) affects motor development and risk assessment, but have lower intensity of physical activity.
 That is more realized with structured activities and organized games.